All Episodes

 That's what I think.

-So potentially it could get better or worse?
+So potentially it could get better or worse.

-That's correct, but I'm looking for the positive potentials in the system.
+But I'm looking for the positive potentials in the system.

 Okay.